-- Pre-provision operating income to decline in 2018 by 5%-10%, reflecting pressure on the NIM from competition and standard variable rate product attrition, and higher operating costs from various different regulatory initiatives and the continued need to invest in the business.
-We also assume only 2% loan growth in both 2018 and 2019, slightly below our forecast for systemwide credit growth. - The loan loss rate to rise in 2018 to about 15 basis points (bps) and a little higher in 2019 (it was 10 bps in 2017 and 3 bps in 2016).
-We have tailored these levels to be better than our base-case loan loss rate for the U.K. industry and note that reported impairment levels in the first quarter of 2018 remained very low. - Additional conduct-related provisions to be relatively modest in both 2018 and 2019. - A dividend policy to distribute one-half of earnings. - A reduction in S&P Global Ratings' risk-weighted assets (RWAs) to capture the movement of certain commercial and corporate banking activities to Banco Santander.
-The group estimates this is about 9% of regulatory RWAs but we expect the net effect on our RAC ratio will be broadly credit neutral.
-After the transfer of assets, underlying credit growth means that we forecast RWAs to increase at a moderate pace.
+• Pre-provision operating income to decline in 2018 by 5%-10%, reflecting pressure on the NIM from competition and standard variable rate product attrition, and higher operating costs from various different regulatory initiatives and the continued need to invest in the business.
+We assume more stable performance in 2019-2020 as a result of management actions.
+We also assume only 2% loan growth in both 2019 and 2020, slightly below our forecast for systemwide credit growth.

+- The loan loss rate to rise in 2019 to about 16 basis points (bps) and a little higher in 2020 (it was a reported 6 bps in the first nine months of 2018, broadly similar to the prior three years).
+We have tailored these levels to be better than our base-case loan loss rate for the U.K. industry. - · Additional conduct-related provisions to be relatively modest. - A dividend policy to distribute one-half of earnings. - · A reduction in S&P Global Ratings' risk-weighted assets (RWAs) to capture the movement of certain commercial and corporate banking activities to Banco Santander London branch, in the third quarter of 2018; Santander UK stated that it paid an associated dividend of £668 million and so the net effect on our RAC ratio appears to be broadly credit neutral.
+That aside, underlying credit growth means that we forecast RWAs to increase henceforth at a moderate pace.

-We expect the quality of capital will remain a neutral credit factor, with adjusted common equity likely to be about 85% of total adjusted capital (TAC) at end-2019, similar to its current level and that of many peers.
+We expect the quality of capital will remain a neutral credit factor.
+Adjusted common equity was 85% of total adjusted capital (TAC) at end-2017, similar to that of many peers.